turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/3_implementing_songs.markdown

 This duplication makes our tests more fragile than they should be.
 We need to introduce a factory.

-The most common libraries for test factories are FactoryGirl(https://github.com/thoughtbot/factory_girl) and [Fabrication](https://github.com/paulelliott/fabrication).
+The most common libraries for test factories are [FactoryGirl](https://github.com/thoughtbot/factory_girl) and [Fabrication](https://github.com/paulelliott/fabrication).

 For this exercise, let’s use FactoryGirl.
-Open up your Gemfile and add a dependency on "factory_girl_rails" and "database_cleaner" in the test/development environment.
+Open up your Gemfile and add a dependency `gem "factory_girl_rails"` and `gem "database_cleaner"` in the test/development environment.
 Run bundle to install the gem.

 Now for some configuration.
 Create a file `spec/support/factory_girl.rb` and add this configuration to get RSpec and FactoryGirl to play nicely: